 Q. Can you teach pupils to take their grade examinations?

-A. Yes, either Associated Boards, or Trinity (Classical Guitar), and Rockschool (Electric Guitar).
+A. Yes, either Associated Boards (Classical Guitar), or Rockschool (Electric Guitar).

 Q. Do you have seating for parents that want to wait while their son/daughter has a lesson?